-To get a big envelope from University of Virginia Law School, you are probably going to need an undergraduate GPA in the 3.7+ range and an LSAT score in the high 160 range.
+To get a big envelope from the University of Virginia Law School, you will probably need an undergraduate GPA in the 3.7+ range and an LSAT score in the high 160 range.

-Check out the numbers for the class of 2020.
-Numbers from recent enrolling classes give you a fairly clear idea what kind of numbers a school is looking for:
+Check out the numbers for the class of 2023.
+Numbers from recent enrolling classes give you a fairly clear idea of what kind of numbers a school is looking for:

 UVA, like all top law schools, does take a holistic view of each applicant: